 Examples of damages available to Tampa car accident victims include the following.

-There are various timelines you need to be aware of when it comes to a vehicle accident claim in Tampa, Florida.
-First, the vast majority of claims will be handled through insurance carriers.
-Since Florida is a no-fault state, individuals will turn to their personal insurance carrier for compensation in most situations.
-These insurance carriers will have fairly strict reporting deadlines, often within a day or two after the incident occurs.
-Please file the claim with your insurance carrier as soon as possible to avoid any delays.
+There are various timelines to keep in mind when handling a vehicle accident claim in Tampa, Florida.
+First, most claims will be managed through insurance carriers due to the no-fault system, which requires individuals to turn to their personal insurance for compensation in most situations.
+Insurance companies have strict reporting deadlines, often requiring claims to be filed within a day or two of the incident.
+File your claim with your insurance provider promptly to avoid delays.

-If your case rises above the threshold necessary to file a civil personal injury lawsuit against another party, then a different statute of limitations applies.
-Based on Florida law, individuals have four years from the date an accident occurs to file a lawsuit against an alleged negligent party.
-Failing to file a lawsuit within this time frame will result in the person becoming unable to recover compensation for their losses.
+However, if your case surpasses the no-fault threshold and allows you to file a civil personal injury lawsuit against another party, different timelines apply.
+Recent tort reform changes in Florida have shortened the statute of limitations for personal injury lawsuits.
+Now, individuals have two years from the date of the accident to file a lawsuit against the alleged negligent party instead of the previous four-year window.
+Missing this two-year deadline will result in forfeiting the right to recover compensation for losses.

 If you are filing an insurance claim or lawsuit for a car or truck accident in Tampa, you need an attorney on your side.
 Navigating Florida’s car accident claims process can be difficult after a recent injury and hiring an attorney will provide you with the resources, experience, and knowledge necessary to develop a compelling case.